sez11a/liferay-docs/develop/tutorials/articles/javascript/01-using-es2015.markdown

 to see what's polyfilled.

-Once you've completed writing your module, you can expose it by creating a `bower.json` file that specifies your bundle's name and version.
+Once you've completed writing your module, you can expose it by creating a `bower.json` file that specifies your module's name and version.
 Make sure to create this in your module's root folder.
 The [frontend-js-numsequences-web]( https://github.com/liferay/liferay-docs/tree/master/develop/tutorials/code/liferay-plugins-sdk-7.0.0/portlets/frontend-js-numsequences-web) module, for example, specifies the following values in its `bower.json` file: